sumowll/BD4H-Bootcamp/web/hadoop-hbase.md

 # Create

-The syntax to create a table in HBase shell is shown below.
+The syntax to create a table from an HBase shell is shown below.
 ```
 create 'table name', 'column family'
 ```

+Note that in the HBase data model columns are grouped into "column families", which must be defined up front during table creation.
+These column families are stored together on disk.
+Because of this HBase is consided a column-oriented data store.

-Let's create a table called `hospital` with two column families `id` and `value`.
+Let's create a table called `hospital` with two column families: `id` and `value`.

 ```
 hbase(main):002:0> create 'hospital', 'id', 'value'
 ```
 And it will give you the following output.
 ```
-0 row(s) in 1.1620 seconds
+0 row(s) in 1.9850 seconds

+=> Hbase::Table - hospital
 ```

 # Update